AckerApple/ack-webpack/README.md

 Watch Example
 ```
-ack-webpack app/index.js www/app.js --watch
+ack-webpack app/index.js www/app.js --watch --browser=www/
 ```

 #### Command Options

-- **skip-source-maps** - javascript minify pointers in .map file (adds compile time)
+- **skip-source-maps** Boolean - javascript minify pointers in .map file (adds compile time)
-- **production** - output files will be minified with NO source-maps
+- **production** Boolean = false - output files will be minified with NO source-maps
-- **minify** - output files will be compressed
+- **minify** Boolean = false - output files will be compressed
-- **watch** - files are built and kept in memory and recompiled on any change
+- **watch** Boolean = false - files are built and kept in memory and recompiled on any change
+- **browser** String - opens browser on computer.
+Add = sign and path to server if not same path as build file

 #### Time Saver Scripts